Zagreus: Rationalized accounts

 Diodorus also reports a rationalized account of the older Dionysus.
 In this account this Dionysus was a wise man, who was the inventor of the plough, as well as many other agricultural inventions.
 And according to Diodorus, these inventions, which greatly reduced manual labor, so pleased the people that they "accorded to him honours and sacrifices like those offered to the gods, since all men were eager, because of the magnitude of his service to them, to accord to him immortality."

-Firmicus Maternus gives a rationalized euhemeristic account of the myth whereby Liber (Dionysus) was the bastard son of a Cretan king named Jupiter (Zeus).
-When Jupiter left his kingdom in the boy's charge, the king's jealous wife Juno (Hera), conspired with her servants the Titans to murder the bastard child.
+The Christian apologist Firmicus Maternus gives a rationalized euhemeristic account of the myth whereby Liber (Dionysus) was the illegitimate son of a Cretan king named Jupiter (Zeus).
+When Jupiter left his kingdom in the boy's charge, the king's jealous wife Juno (Hera), conspired with her servants, the Titans, to murder the illegitimate child.
 Beguiling him with toys, the Titans ambushed and killed the boy.
 To dispose of the evidence of their crime, the Titans chopped the body into pieces, cooked, and ate them.
 However the boy's sister Minerva (Athena), who had been part of the murder plot, kept the heart.
 When her father the king returned, the sister turned informer and gave the boy's heart to the king.
-In his fury the king tortured and killed the Titans, and in his grief, he had a statue of the boy made, which contained the boy's heart in its chest, and a temple erected in the boy's honour.
-The Cretans, In order to pacify their furious savage and despotic king, established the anniversary of the boy's death as a holy day.
-Sacred rites were held, in which the celebrants howling and feigning insanity tore to pieces a live bull with their teeth, and the basket in which boy's heart had been saved, was paraded to the blaring of flutes and the crashing of cymbals.
+In his fury, the king tortured and killed the Titans, and in his grief, he had a statue of the boy made, which contained the boy's heart in its chest, and a temple erected in the boy's honour.
+The Cretans, in order to pacify their furious savage and despotic king, established the anniversary of the boy's death as a holy day.
+Sacred rites were held, in which the celebrants howling and feigning insanity tore to pieces a live bull with their teeth, and the basket in which boy's heart had been saved, was paraded to the blaring of flutes and the crashing of cymbals, thereby turning a mere boy into a god.